yjunechoe/yjunechoe/README.md

 ### Hi! 👋

-I am a Ph.D.
+I am a second year Ph.D.
 Student in Linguistics at the University of Pennsylvania, studying various topics in psycholinguistics and acquisition.

 I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3 in my free time.
-I share some of my projects on [Twitter](https://twitter.com/yjunechoe).
+I sometimes share my projects on [Twitter](https://twitter.com/yjunechoe).

 ### Packages and softwares 📦